mtaung/stonks/readme.md

 - numpy
 - pandas
 - sqlalchemy
+- tabulate

 ## How to run:

 This bot is self hosted.
-To start the bot, make sure to run `initialise.py`.
+Before you start the bot, make sure to run `initialise.py`.